About UK Salary Take Home

 - Employees who want to understand their payslip before or after a salary change

-- HR professionals and payroll managers who need a quick sanity check on payroll calculations
+- HR professionals and payroll managers who need a quick sanity check

 - Parents calculating the impact of the High Income Child Benefit Charge